Skip to contents

 cum

 Logical.
-If TRUE, add cumulative percentages.
+If FALSE (the default), cumulative percentages are omitted.
+If TRUE, adds cumulative percentages.

 sort